Identification Canada FAQs | Police Clearance, Fingerprinting & Pardons

 Do you submit fingerprints to the RCMP?

-What ID is required?
+What identification is required?

-Contact us about Fingerprinting
+Contact Us About Fingerprinting

 U.S. Entry Waivers — FAQ